chuksys/import-csv-mysql/README.md

         tableFields: [xxx-enter-mysql-table-fieldnames-that-match-with-csv-column-names-xxx]
     }
     ```
+    If you don't have a password column in your CSV file to pass password values to dbTable, ignore the passwordHashSalt key-value pair.

+    If you do have a password column in your CSV file to pass password values, include the passwordHashSalt key-value pair and pass the password salt you'll like to use to hash the passwords in your file before inserting to db.

+    ***Note*** Do not pass an empty value to passwordHashSalt; if you don't have a password hashing salt, please omit the passwordHashSalt key-value pair entirely or pass 'null' as the value.

-7. Pass the fileToRead and dbSettings variables to the readCSVFile function
+7. Pass the fileToRead and dbSettings variables as arguments to the readCSVFile function

     ```
     readCSVFile(fileToRead, dbSettings)